Intro to libipuz

 Puzzles in libipuz are all represented by the IpuzPuzzle

 object.
-This is the parent class of all puzzle types, and has common
+This is the parent class of all puzzle kinds and provides

-crossword-like games and provides basic access to a crossword-like
+puzzles and provides basic access to a rectangular grid of cells.
+The

 Note